Skip to Content

 Bean pods and seeds scattered on a board.

-Heirloom seeds are becoming increasingly more popular, but even so, they can often be difficult to find in garden centers and other places that sell gardening supplies and seeds.
-And even if you are able to find a few heirloom seeds, the selection is usually nowhere near as large as what you can find when you shop online.
-So today I wanted to share a few of my favorite online stores that I consider to be the best online sources for heirloom seeds.
+Heirloom seeds are becoming increasingly more popular, but even so, they can sometimes be difficult to find in garden centers and other places that sell gardening supplies and seeds.
+And even if you are able to find heirloom seeds, the selection is usually nowhere near as large as what you can find when you shop online.
+So today I wanted to share some online stores that I would consider to be some of the best online sources for heirloom seeds.

 The Best Online Sources for Heirloom Seeds

 There are dozens of different places to find heirloom seeds online, so it’s really hard to narrow them down and the term “best” is really pretty subjective.
-So these sources are the ones that I would personally consider to be some of the best online sources for heirloom seeds (although there are dozens of other great ones too!)
+So these sources are the ones that I’ve found that I think are good sources of heirloom seeds (although I’m sure there are lots of other great ones too!)

 Note: While all of these companies offer heirloom seeds, a few of them also offer hybrid seeds as well so they are not all exclusively heirloom seeds.
+So that’s just something to be aware of while you are browsing their websites to make sure you double check that the description mentions that they are an heirloom variety before you buy them.
 And while hybrid seeds aren’t my personal preference because I love heirlooms, hybrid seeds are NOT the same as GMO seeds.
 So hybrid seeds can still be a perfectly good choice if you want a natural and non-GMO garden.

 • All seeds are heirloom, open-pollinated, and non-GMO